-Our engineers at Kent Drainage attended our commercial customer’s site to trace a leak found in student accommodation.
+Our engineers at KD Drainage attended our commercial customer’s site to trace a leak found in student accommodation.

 Access to the burst pipework had to be made through an internal wall and the leak was located.

 A section of the pipe was removed, and repair work carried out, leaving the site tidy and clean.